namangupta06/Virtual-Meet/README.md

 ### Group Chat

-1. During the video call, click on the "Open Chat" button to open the group chat.
+1. During the video call or in the virtual room, click on the "Open Group Chat" button to open the group chat.
 2. Type your message in the chat box and press the "Enter" key to send it.
 3. Receive messages from other members of the room in real-time.

-## Conclusion

-Virtual Meet is a simple yet effective solution for group video calling and chat.
-Its user-friendly interface and easy setup make it an ideal choice for small teams or groups who want to collaborate remotely.
-If you have any questions or feedback, please feel free to contact us.
+### Direct Messaging

+1. In the virtual room or group chat, click on the "Direct Messages" button.
+2. Select the user you want to start a conversation with.
+3. Type your message in the chat box and press the "Enter" key to send it.
+4. Receive messages from the user in real-time.

+### Sending and Receiving Files

+1. In the group chat or direct messaging, click on the "File Attach" button.
+2. Select the file you want to send and click on the "Send" button.
+3. Receive files from other users in real-time.